HomeMy WebLinkAbout2340 Controversial Issues and Academic FreedomINSTRUCTION

 B. The teacher shall notify parents / guardians at least five (5) school days prior

-to teaching a Controversial Issue.This will provide sufficient time for the
+i.This will provide sufficient time for the parents/guardians to request to

-parents/guardians to request to withdraw their child from the planned activity.
+withdraw their child from the planned activity.

-i.Requests to withdraw students from learning activities are considered
+ii.Requests to withdraw students from learning activities are considered

 academic accommodations as defined in Board Policy 2428 Parental